Department of Management, Marketing and General Business

 Refer to B.B.A. degree requirements section of the catalog or degree study plan.

-Management Core Requirements for B.B.A.
+Management Major Requirements for B.B.A.
 Management

 Fifteen semester hours from the following required courses: